 According to the Lebanese Innovation Economy Tech Startups 2018 Report by ArabNet, Lebanon displays an exceptionally high number of funds for such a small country, hosting 13 percent of the total number of investors in MENA.
 Over the past four years and in comparison to other MENA markets, Lebanon has steadily risen in the ranks in both number of deals (around 40 deals in 2016) and value of deals (around US$56m in 2016).

 In 1962, al-Majlis al-watani li-l-buhuth al-‘ilmiyya (the National Council of Scientific Research - CNRS) was established with the aim to encourage scientific research.
 As there is no ministry dealing with national policy-making in science and technology, it is considered as the main umbrella organisation for science and the governmental advisor in this sector, defining the guidelines of the national science policy.
-According to UNESCO Institute for statistics (data reported in the 2015 UNESCO Science Report), in 2013 the Lebanese government allocated 2.6 percent of national GDP to the education sector, with 0.74 percent of this to higher education.
+According to the “Education Public Expenditure Review – Lebanon” published in 2017 by the World Bank, the Lebanese government allocated 2.1% of national GDP to education.
+The trend is slightly positive if compared to 2010 (1.8% of national GDP) but it is negative when compared to 2005 (2.4% of national GDP).

 The CNRS works with affiliated research centres and cooperates with academic and other scientific institutions.
 It is also responsible for managing the Centre for Geophysics, the Centre for Marine Science, the Centre for Remote Sensing and the Lebanese Atomic Energy Commission.
 In 2006, the CNRS launched a new five-year Science, Technology and Innovation Policy.
 The policy was meant to enhance and diversify science, technology and innovation input in economic activities, through new funding mechanism, and was prepared in cooperation with UNESCO, ALECSO and ESCWA.
 However, efforts to implement the Science, Technology and Innovation Policy were slowed down due to the effects of military conflicts and subsequently economic and financial constraints.
 As a follow-up to the Science, Technology and Innovation Policy, in 2014 the CNRS instituted the Lebanese Observatory for Research, Development and Innovation, with support of ESCWA to assess and monitor key indicators in research and development.